DENIOS Ltd

 What is the maximum height of a spill tray when storing flammable liquids?

-A spill tray height of 500 mm must not be exceeded, because then sufficient ventilation is no longer guaranteed.
+A spill tray height of 500 mm must not be exceeded because sufficient ventilation is no longer guaranteed.
 If a higher tray height is required, you can use technical ventilation.

 What operator duties apply to spill trays and pallets?